tlux/database_yaml_config_provider/README.md

 {DatabaseYamlConfigProvider, path: {:system, "RELEASE_CONFIG_PATH"}}
 ```

-When the filename is different you can customize it, too:
+When the filename deviates from database.yml you can customize it, too:

 ```elixir
 {DatabaseYamlConfigProvider,